WIRELESS COMMUNICATIONS - Master of Science in Communication Engineering

 - Information Theory.

-Students are suggested to pass these exams before attending the course.
+Students are strongly encouraged to pass these exams before attending the course.

 Textbook